Mosman could not function without its thriving group of volunteers who serve the community in a range of roles.

 Alternatively you can report any suspected instances of corruption to the Independent Commission Against Corruption (ICAC) or maladministration to the Ombudsman.

 Mosman Council is committed to the standards in this Code of Conduct.They reflect the high standards expected by our community and you are expected to maintain these standards and principles when providing your services to the Council.
 Volunteers who breach these standards may be asked to resign from their voluntary work.

 If you have any questions, or are unsure about any matter relating to this Code of Conduct, you can contact Council’s Public Officer on 9978 4003 or email: firstname.lastname@example.org

 This information is a summary of some parts of Council’s adopted Code of Conduct.
 Please refer to the Code of Conduct and other related policies for full details.

 Volunteering in Mosman Municipal Council will require you to undergo a National Police Check (NPC).
-From 1 July 2018, NPC is moving away from 100 points of identity check as stipulated by Australian Criminal Intelligence Commission (ACIC).
-From now we will require 4 Identity documents from bellow three categories:
+We will require 4 Identity Documents from below three categories:

 - 1 Identity Document such as your current Passport or Birth Certificate